About the Space Cookies

 The Space Cookies, FRC Team 1868, was founded in 2006 as a partnership between NASA and the Girl Scouts to inspire and prepare the next generation of technology leaders.

 Since then, we have grown into an award-winning team, recognized at the local, national, and international level for our competitive robots, extensive outreach, and commitment to teaching every Space Cookie engineering and leadership skills.
-100 percent of our alumna have gone on to college, where over 90 percent have pursued STEM majors.
+100 percent of our alumnae have gone on to college, where over 90 percent have pursued STEM majors.

 Team members participate in a wide range of training workshops, developed and taught by Space Cookies, learning skills from robot design, programming, and fabrication to finance, marketing, and communications.

 These skills translate to our success both on and off the FIRST Robotics Competition field.
-We are a five-time recipient of the Regional Chairman's Award, the highest honor in FRC, and a finalist in the international Zero Robotics programming competition.
+We are a six-time recipient of the Regional Chairman's Award, the highest honor in FRC, and a finalist in the international Zero Robotics programming competition.

 We spread the FIRST message of STEM education and engagement continuously, focusing our outreach on girls and other youth typically underrepresented in the world of technology.

 The five Girl Scout badges we've created encourage young girls to pursue their interest in STEM from a young age.
 We attend many Girl Scout events annually to demo our robot and spread STEM in the community.

 We devoted more than 2,400 hours to community service during the 2015-16 season; participation in 36 outreach events allowed us to demonstrate the potential of girls in STEM to more than 120,000 people.